Why you can trust Bankrate

-- Secure matches and lighters out of reach of children and at least four feet from open flames.
+- Keep matches and lighters out of reach of children and at least four feet from open flames.

 - Don’t use candles for outdoor decoration.

-A fireplace enhances the ambiance of any home, especially during the holiday season.
-To prevent fireplace mishaps during the holidays, follow a few extra precautions:
+A fireplace can make the holiday season extra cozy.
+To help prevent fireplace mishaps during the holidays, follow a few extra precautions:

 - Hire a licensed specialist to inspect and clean your fireplace and chimney before winter arrives.

 - Keep fireplaces clean by promptly removing ash and coals after each use.